developerdhairya/HLD-Basic-Concepts/README.md

 **NOTE**

-The content I am providing is not compeletely owned by me.
-I am just integrating everything from different documentation/tutorials and serving it here.
+Some of the images I am providing with content are not owned by me.

 ---

 # Get Started

-- To get started, go to Index.md file and follow along.
+- To get started, go to the HLD-Core-Concepts.md file and follow along.

 **PS\:** Please don't forget to star the repo as it motivates me to do more for the open source community. :star:.
 Happy Learning :sunglasses: